José Greci

 José Greci (10 January 1941 – 1 June 2017) was an Italian film, television and stage actress.

 Life and career

-Born in Ferrara as Giuseppina Greci, the daughter of the journalist and television writer Luigi.
-In 1956 at just fifteen years old Greci enrolled at the Silvio D'Amico National Academy of Dramatic Art; after two years she left the Academy to debut on stage.
+Born in Ferrara, Italy, as Giuseppina Greci, the daughter of the journalist and television writer Luigi.
+In 1956 at just fifteen years old Greci enrolled at the Silvio d'Amico National Academy of Dramatic Arts; after two years she left the academy to debut on stage.

 Greci made her film debut in 1959, playing the Virgin Mary in William Wyler's Ben-Hur.
 From then she started appearing in dozens of genre films, soon becoming one of the most prolific actresses in 1960s Italian cinema, particularly becoming a star in the sword-and-sandal and eurospy genres.
 Also active on television, she gradually abandoned her career during the seventies.
 She died in Rome, Italy on 1 June 2017, aged 76.